aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 are saved on all ranks.
 Scheduler and user contents are saved on master rank only.
 Besides, users can use ``use_xser=True`` to boost saving performance and avoid host OOM.
 It's achieved by saving tensors one by one simultaneously and keeping the original data structure.
+However, the resulted checkpoint cannot be loaded using ``load`` api of PyTorch.
+Users can also use ``async_save=True`` to further boost saving performance.
+It's achieved by saving tensors in separate processes along with computation.
+Setting ``async_save`` to true will result in more host memory being used, therefore increase the risk of application crash due to system ran out of memory.

 ::